basho/basho_docs/source/languages/en/riak/ops/mdc/v3/configuration.md

 The configuration for Multi-Datacenter (MDC) Replication is kept in the both the `riak_core` and `riak_repl` sections of the `app.config` configuration file.

+If you are using Riak Enterprise version 2.0, configuration is managed using the `advanced.config` files on each node.
+The semantics of the `advanced.config` file are similar to the formerly used `app.config` file.
+For more information and for a list of configurable parameters, see our documentation on [[Advanced Configuration|Configuration Files#Advanced-Configuration]].

 Here is a sample of the syntax:

 ```appconfig
 {riak_core, [